browserengineering/book/book/scheduling.md

 ```

 There are more calls to `render`; you should find and fix all of
-them...except, let's take a closer look at `click`.
+them ... except, let's take a closer look at `click`.

 We now don't immediately render when something changes.
 That means that the
 layout tree (and style) could be out of date when a method is called.
 Normally,